Copyright (c) 2002-2014 by Harald

 Paint Shop Pro, Photo-Paint, IrfanView and GIMP.

-at supplying additional image effects or performing special tasks
+additional image effects or performing special tasks that are impossible

-that are impossible or difficult to achieve with the means of an
+or difficult to achieve with the means of an image application alone.

-Additionally there are also color picker, selection, parser, stack
+also color picker, selection, parser, stack renderer and meassurement

 In addition to plugins Photoshop (and partially